Alejandrehl/micard-app/README.md

 - `Container`widget is like a div
 - Always work with `SafeArea` widget will prevent future problems
 - The way of apply margins is use `EdgeInsets` methods
+- `Column` widget accept an array of widgets

 ### Links